zamronypj/mod_pascal/docs/index.md

 ## Performance consideration

 This is experimental project.
 Using it in production setup should be avoided.
-Performance is not very good due to initial compilation task that is required to be carry out when source code is changed.
+Performance is not very good due to initial compilation task that is required when any of source codes are changed.
-When source code is not chhanged, next execution will avoid compilation step thus give similar performance of CGI executable.
+When source codes are not changed, next execution will avoid compilation step thus give similar performance of CGI executable.